 The thing I like about nookums compared to a product like Wubanub is that you can use your own pacifier which is great for kids that are picky about their soother.
 It can hold a variety of soother brands including MAM, Philips, Avent, NUK, Nuby, Dr. Browns, Munchkin and First Years.
 Plus, you can add their chillable teether to help soothe gums and boo-boos.
 They have come out with a Lovie Lamb Blankie version and it’s $17 and available now.

 I featured these on Facebook when I saw these on Etsy back in June.
 It’s a nursing pillow that fits over your arm like a water wing but takes up less space than a traditional nursing pillow and the designs are amazing.
 Not only is this product brilliant, but the woman that invented is really awesome (she even taught a new mom how to sew so she could give her a job) so if you love this idea, buy the original.
 I have no doubt that bigger companies are going to rip this off and you’ll see knock offs in no time (the big dogs don’t give a shit about patents because that can easily suck your life savings in lawyer fees before you can enforce anything.)
-Update: Lansinoh bought them (yay, no rip off) and you can buy them directly from her site or on Amazon.
+Update: Lansinoh bought them (yay, no rip off) and you can buy them on Amazon.

 Paperclip Life Diaper Bag